pypa/bandersnatch/docs/mirror_configuration.md

 The default value is: https://pypi.org

-If you would like to configure an alternative download mirror of package wheels, please also take a look at the `download-mirror` option.
+If you would like to configure an alternative download mirror of package distribution artifacts please also take a look at the `download-mirror` option.

 Example:
 ``` ini